BlockchainInes/BlockchainInes/README.md

 ## Blockchain Architect | Ethereum | Solidity | Zero-Knowledge | RWA

-Blockchain Architect with a Master's degree in Blockchain Technology & Cryptocurrencies from IEBS Business School.
+Blockchain Architect with a Master's degree in Blockchain Technology & Cryptocurrencies from IEBS Barcelona.

 I design secure, scalable, and compliance-oriented blockchain solutions with a focus on Ethereum, Smart Contracts, Zero-Knowledge Proofs, Real-World Assets (RWA), and decentralized system architecture.